AMSC-24-25/11-lb/README.md

      ```
 ## 3. **running cuda with coolab**

-if you want to running dthe cuda implementation but without having a Nvidia GPU you find a python notebook to upload in colab also all the instruction [here](src/cuda/lbm_cuda.ipynb)
+if you want to run the cuda implementation without having a Nvidia GPU you find a python notebook to upload in colab with all the instruction [here](src/cuda/lbm_cuda.ipynb)

 ---